jashandeep-sohi/pyds/docs/userguide.rst

 Identifier
 ##########
-An identifier is usually used as the name of an attribute (i.e. in an attribute assignment statement), a group or a object.
+An identifier is usually used as the name of an attribute (i.e. in an attribute assignment statement), a group or an object.
 It can also be used as a value of an attribute assignment statement using an :class:`Identifier` object::